noorhammodi/Comp472-project/README.md

 The goal is to develop an AI that can analyze facial images and detect whether a person is wearing a face mask or not, as well as what type of mask they are wearing.

 # Dataset
 This folder contains our picture dataset for testing and training.
-Inside these folders two folders, the pictures are sorted in the following categories : no_mask, cloth, surgicalm, n95.
+Inside these folders two folders, the pictures are sorted in the following categories: no_mask, cloth, surgical, n95.

 # Dataset Resized
 This folder contains our pre-processed dataset with a consistent resolution.